Emergency Medical Technician (EMT) Program

 FVI does not guarantee employment.
 Students are encouraged to consult with potential employers about specific job qualifications.

 If you’re ready to take the first step toward a career in emergency medical services, our team is here to help.
-The EMT Program is offered at our Miramar Campus, and new cohorts are enrolling now.
+The EMT Program is offered at both our Miramar and Miami campuses, and new cohorts are enrolling now.

 - Schedule a campus tour